kizzy-june/quick-and-easy-configs/README.md

 # quick-and-easy-configs
-- Original app by DaanDoesWindowsStuff
+- Development continued by kizzy-june
-- Modified version by kizzy-june
+- Original app and former development by DaanDoesWindowsStuff
 - There won't be sourcecode here for now, will add it in the future
 - Wallpapers by rip32, Izhan and kizzy-june